Oil platform: History

+Jan Józef Ignacy Łukasiewicz ([iɡˈnatsɨ wukaˈɕɛvitʂ]; 8 March 1822 – 7 January 1882) was a Polish pharmacist, engineer, businessman, inventor, and philanthropist.
+He was one of the most prominent philanthropists in the Kingdom of Galicia and Lodomeria, crown land of Austria-Hungary.
+He was a pioneer who in 1856 built the world's first modern oil refinery.

 Around 1891, the first submerged oil wells were drilled from platforms built on piles in the fresh waters of the Grand Lake St. Marys (a.k.a.
 Mercer County Reservoir) in Ohio.
 The wide but shallow reservoir was built from 1837 to 1845 to provide water to the Miami and Erie Canal.

 Around 1896, the first submerged oil wells in salt water were drilled in the portion of the Summerland field extending under the Santa Barbara Channel in California.
 The wells were drilled from piers extending from land out into the channel.

 Other notable early submerged drilling activities occurred on the Canadian side of Lake Erie since 1913 and Caddo Lake in Louisiana in the 1910s.
 Shortly thereafter, wells were drilled in tidal zones along the Gulf Coast of Texas and Louisiana.
 The Goose Creek field near Baytown, Texas, is one such example.
 In the 1920s, drilling was done from concrete platforms in Lake Maracaibo, Venezuela.

 The oldest offshore well recorded in Infield's offshore database is the Bibi Eibat well which came on stream in 1923 in Azerbaijan.
 Landfill was used to raise shallow portions of the Caspian Sea.

 In the early 1930s, the Texas Company developed the first mobile steel barges for drilling in the brackish coastal areas of the gulf.

 In 1937, Pure Oil Company (now Chevron Corporation) and its partner Superior Oil Company (now part of ExxonMobil Corporation) used a fixed platform to develop a field in 14 ft of water, one mile (1.6 km) offshore of Calcasieu Parish, Louisiana.

 In 1938, Humble Oil built a mile-long wooden trestle with railway tracks into the sea at McFadden Beach on the Gulf of Mexico, placing a derrick at its end – this was later destroyed by a hurricane.

 In 1945, concern for American control of its offshore oil reserves caused President Harry Truman to issue an Executive Order unilaterally extending American territory to the edge of its continental shelf, an act that effectively ended the 3-mile limit "freedom of the seas" regime.

 In 1946, Magnolia Petroleum (now ExxonMobil) drilled at a site 18 mi off the coast, erecting a platform in 18 ft of water off St. Mary Parish, Louisiana.